aditya800/AWSML/README.md

 # An Idiot's Guide to Implementing AWS's ML Services in iOS

 This is a comprehensive easy to understand, dumbed-down, one stop standardised library, guide or cheat sheet to leverage the AWS ML suite of applications in your iOS app for hackathons or personal projects.
-Since Amazon Personalise and Amazon Forecast are not yet released, this guide does not account for them.
+Since Amazon Personalise and Amazon Forecast are not yet released, this guide does not include them.

 This was first uploaded elsewhere, but I have now moved it here.
 It is the same document.